-s.difference_update(t) returns nodeset s after removing elements found in t.
-If strict is True, raise KeyError if an element cannot be removed.
+s.difference_update(t) removes from s all the elements found in t.
+If strict is True, raise KeyError if an element in t cannot be removed from s.

 classmethod fromall (groupsource=None, autostep=None, resolver=None)

 Class method that returns a new NodeSet with all nodes from optional groupsource.